 Record-setting U.S. natural gas production and storage should benefit consumers large and small this summer, according to the 2012 Summer Outlook by the Natural Gas Supply Association (NGSA).

-The association's latest outlook, issued on Tuesday, examined publicly available data on factors that influence supply and demand, then projected their combined potential effect on natural gas prices for the coming summer months.
+The association’s latest outlook, issued last week, examined publicly available data on factors that influence supply and demand, then projected their combined potential effect on natural gas prices for the coming summer months.
 Emerging trends also were identified.

 “This summer we are witnessing the dawn of a new era for natural gas producers and consumers, with natural gas breaking new ground in many different ways,” said NGSA CEO R. Skip Horvath.
 “Not only is natural gas enabling new, expanded and reopened industrial facilities, we’re producing and storing record amounts of natural gas and generating increased amounts of electricity.
 This is good news for households, the environment and American business.”